Free Settler or Felon

 Convicts and passengers of the Morley identified in the Hunter Valley

 The Morley was built on the Thames in 1811.
-[1] Convicts were transported to New South Wales on the Morley in 1817 1818, 1820, 1828 and 1829 and to Van Diemen's Land in 1820 and 1823.
+[1] Convicts were transported to New South Wales in 1817 1818, 1820, 1828 and 1829 and to Van Diemen's Land in 1820 and 1823.

 Convict Hulks

-Prisoners were embarked on the Morley from the hulks in June 1818.
+Prisoners were embarked from the hulks in June 1818.
 One prisoner John Bluer a 21 year old coal miner from Chester was held on the Retribution Hulk at Woolwich.
 He had been tried on 17th April 1817 and sentenced to 7 years transportation.
 He was transferred to the hulk on 24th October 1817 and to the Morley on 29th July 1818.
-By the time the Morley set sail John Bluer had already been incarcerated for almost thirteen months and by the time he arrived in Australia, seventeen months had elapsed.
+By the time the ship set sail John Bluer had already been incarcerated for almost thirteen months and by the time he arrived in Australia, seventeen months had elapsed.

 Departure